 Yes.
-The most glaring omission in the EWG's report are the significant benefits that have resulted from hydraulic fracturing including finding new, desperately needed domestic sources of oil and natural gas, creating new jobs, increasing tax receipts, and increasing the nation's energy security.
-As the recent tensions with Iran demonstrate, it is vital that the United States not be held hostage by energy dependency on unpredictable political turmoil in other parts of the world.
+There have been significant benefits that have resulted from hydraulic fracturing including finding new, desperately needed domestic sources of oil and natural gas, creating new jobs, increasing tax receipts, and increasing the nation's energy security.
 In 2011, the country imported just 45 percent of the liquid fuels it used, down from a record high of 60 percent in 2005.
 This has led to a 20% decrease of imports from OPEC countries.
 California continues to hover between 35% and 38% of crude produced to meet in-state demand.
 Consumers have also benefited from the dramatic fall in natural gas prices by saving billions in home energy costs thanks in large part to the success of hydraulic fracturing.